NielsenDigitalSDK/nielsenappsdk-ios/NielsenAppSDK-ReadMe.md

 Nielsen App SDK Release Notes

 Release 6.2.0.0 (2-4-2019)
-- Location measurement has been removed from the SDK code.
+- Removal of Location Module from SDK Code.
-- Location frameworks were there previously but disabled, now it’s fully removed to avoid confusion from noticing it being included at all.
-Code was there because SDK used to collect.
-Then the function was disabled.
-Even having it there, clients used to be like "why are you having that framework there?"
-It raised privacy/security concerns and suspicion.
-- Increased SDK log file size from 2mb limit to 50mb for Debug mode.
-Logs will not rollover so quickly so that longer debug sessions can be analyzed.
+- Increased SDK log file size for Debug mode.
 - Removed OTT Airplay/mirroring detection that caused crashes in AVAudioSession class.
 - DCR performance improvements.
 - Fixed the parsing error happening when clientid/vcid provided as empty in metadata.
-In case where clientid/vcid is not supplied, SDK will take default from config instead of using the blank value.
-- Implemented buildversion naming convention.
-Help monitor SDK flavor (artifactory/Adobe Launch/standalone/etc) and market (AGF/Global).
-- Align AppSDK for FW detection with BSDK where for DCR use a variable nol_cmsIntrvlGp (value is 2) rather than nol_id3IntrvlGp(15).
-Detect forward event with >2 seconds of scrub for DCR instead of 15 seconds as currently.
-This may result in more FW events in EVdata as well as less duration.
+- Align AppSDK for FW detection with BSDK for DCR measurement.
 - Other Bug Fixes/Enhancements.

 Release 6.1.0.1 (8-2-2018)